 Not tight enough?

 If the band is not tight enough you will still be eating large meals, be looking for food and be constantly hungry.
 You will feel little or no sensation from your band.

 If the band is too tight you will have difficulty swallowing, have reflux/heartburn and you may have frequent vomiting.
 You may also develop night cough and hoarseness of the voice because the contents of the new smaller stomach – being unable to pass through into the stomach – are regurgitated up into the voice box and the lungs.
 You may also develop maladaptive eating – chocolate, ice cream etc – because you are unable to tolerate solid foods.
 You may therefore have a very tight band yet be gaining weight.

 The correct zone, sometimes called the green zone, is where we want you to be.
 Here you feel full early with small amounts of food, are losing weight and feel generally well.
 If you are in this zone and losing 1 - 2lbs per week, your band is correctly adjusted and does not need to be any tighter.
 People occasionally make the mistake of thinking that ‘more is better’ – that if the band is working well at one level of adjustment, it will work even better if we make it tighter.
-This is a serious mistake.
-As the diagram shows, tightening the band when it is not required can push you into the red zone – with all associated symptoms and complications.
+This is a serious mistake, tightening the band when it is not required can push you into the red zone – with all associated symptoms and complications.

 How many adjustments will I need?Sometimes individuals feel unhappy they've been given a larger band rather than the smaller one, thinking it's a reflection of their size.
 This is not the case, the choice of band is made by the surgeon at the time of surgery.
 The decision is made based on the thickness of the stomach tissue.
 The thicker the stomach tissue, the larger the band needs to be.